arduino-edushield/edushield/README.md

-# edushield
+# EduShield

-EduShield from CZ.NIC and Arduino101.cz
+Library for EduShield - an educational Arduino shield from Arduino101.cz and [CZ.NIC](https://nic.cz)